-We take security very serious here at Kinsta and that is why we are excited to announce that we now have two-factor authentication for all WordPress customers.
-It is available for everyone within your My Kinsta dashboard.
-Today we will dive into why WordPress two-factor authentication is important, our new feature update, and a great free way to setup two-factor for your website.
+We take security very seriously here at Kinsta and that’s why we offer two-factor authentication for all of our WordPress hosting clients.
+Nothing could be worse than someone hijacking access to all of your sites!
+This feature is available in our MyKinsta dashboard and we highly recommend everyone take advantage of it.
+Today we will dive into why WordPress two-factor authentication is important, how our 2FA feature works, and a great free way to set up two-factor for your WordPress site itself.

 Why Two-Factor Authentication Is Important

-If you take a look at the top CMS platforms such as Joomla!, Drupal, and Magento; WordPress is leading with over 59% of the market share.
-Due to its popularity this also means it is attacked more than the others.
+If you take a look at the top CMS platforms such as Joomla!, Drupal, and Magento; WordPress is leading with over 65.1% of the market share.
+Due to its popularity, this also means it is attacked more than the others.
 You can’t really say that one platform is more secure than the other.
 Mainly more attacks occur because of the mere volume of sites out there.

 They also ran another survey to see what attackers do with compromised WordPress sites.
-As you can see, 25% are typically took offline or defaced.
+As you can see, 25% are typically taken offline or defaced.
 This is probably one of the worst things that could happen if you run a WordPress business.
 That is why you should implement security measures first, not after.

 There are many ways you can lock down a WordPress site, one simple tweak is to change your WordPress login URL.
 This will instantly knock down the number of failed login attempts you have to your WordPress site from bots and scripts constantly scanning the web looking for a way in.
 But one of the most important things is to simply choose a complex password.

 That is right!
 The most popular password is “123456”, followed by an astonishing “password”.
 That is one reason why here at Kinsta on new WordPress installs we actually force a complex password to be used for your wp-admin login (as seen below on our one-click install process).

 Two-factor authentication involves a 2 step process in which you need not only your password to login but a second method.
 It is generally a text (SMS), phone call, or time-based one-time password (TOTP).
-In most cases this is 100% effective in preventing brute force attacks to your WordPress site.
+In most cases, this is 100% effective in preventing brute force attacks to your WordPress site.
 Why?
-Because it is almost impossible that the attacker will have both your password and your cellphone.
-Check out more below on how to enable WordPress two-factor authentication.
+Because it is almost impossible that the attacker will have both your password and your cell phone.

 Kinsta Two-Factor Authentication